carpentries-incubator/multidimensional-biodiversity-data/_episodes/10-inference_empirical.md

 ---
-title: "Using process models for inference"
+title: "Using process models for inference on empirical data"
 teaching: 120
 exercises: 0
 questions: